 Sprint Review

-At the end of the Sprint, the Product Owner and team members have a meeting to review progress made in the past Sprint.
+At the end of the Sprint, demonstrate the items your team has completed in the preceding sprint to the Product Owner (represented by the faculty or a member from another team).

 Similar to other scenarios, the first meeting is without any scenarios and the Product Owner will discuss all that has gone well in the Sprint.
 (We shall provide every team member with their role cards for the other sprints with issues; the Product owner will also be given a role card on how to enact the Sprint Review)